lexifuzzpup/puppygistics/README.md

 ```

 ## Configuration
-`storage.json` is a file that outlines the entire storage network.
-Inside, there are four types of storage peripherals:
+`puppygistics.json` is a file that outlines the entire logistics network.
+Inside, there are three types of storage peripherals:

 * Active provider (`active_provider`)
-    * Will attempt to push all of its contents into the network.
+    * Will attempt to pFush all of its contents into the network.
 Pushes into requesters first, then storage.
     * Requires no configuration
 * Passive provider (`passive_provider`)
     * Will act as a source for items.
 It does not try to push contents outwards.
 Items will not automatically be inserted.
     * Requires no configuration
-* Storage (`storage`)
-    * Neutral inventory.
-Does not push or pull anything on its own.
-    * Requires no configuration
 * Requester (`requester`)
     * Will attempt to pull contents from the network.
 Pulls from active providers first, then passive providers, then finally storage.
     * Requires desired items to be set.
 Use an `"item": count` format for configuration.

+Any attached storages that are not defined as one of these three types are Storage (`storage`).
+* Neutral inventory.
+Does not push or pull anything on its own.
+* Requires no configuration

-Below is an example of a `storage.json` file:
+Below is an example of a `puppygistics.json` file:
 ```json
 {
     "systems": [